Seeking New Members!

 Who we are

-We are currently a community of six member households and two families interested in membership, living close to the land on 135 acres of mixed woodland and pasture.
-We range in age from infant to 60s, with 14 adults and 13 children.
+We are currently a community of six member households and several others interested in membership, living close to the land on 135 acres of mixed woodland and pasture.
+We range in age from infant to 70s, with 17 adults and 11 children.
 We strive to live spirit-focused lives that are simple, sustainable, and joyful, benefitting from and enjoying our close connections with each other and the land.
 We don't all need to identify explicitly as Quaker.
 We welcome diversity of all sorts.
 (More about us)

 Where we are